tristanwjohnson/Google-Sheets-Database/README.md

                    If the rowIDs input is null itself, this function returns a dictionary corresponding to ALL rows in the sheet.
 >function read_(sheet, columnName, rowValues) {...}

-Function to return the rows specified by the given rowIDs, called accessDatabase("READ", spreadsheetID, sheetName, [columnName, rowValues])
+Function to return the rows specified by the given rowIDs (e.g. accessDatabase("READ", spreadsheetID, sheetName, [columnName, rowValues]))

  - @param {string} sheet: the instance of the sheet we wish to update